khushi-s-javali/Fire-Detection-System/README.md

 # Fire-Detection-System
-Detection of Fire and Humans
+Detection of Fire and Humans with conversion of video into frames